 Film website: https://www.newday.com/filmmaker/42

-Photos from my LIFT/Powerlifters series were recently exhibited at The Mayor's Gallery in Boston City Hall and at Boston's historic Strand Theatre, both sponsored by The Mayor’s Office of Arts & Culture.
-They were also exhibited at the Augusta Savage Gallery in Amherst, MA and in the gallery of the Faneuil Branch, Boston Public Library.
-They are now on view here.
+My production stills for the 2017 PBS American Masters film Edgar Allan Poe: Buried Alive were exhibited at the Boston Public Library, the Emerson Paramount Center, Newton Free Library and others.
+Photos from my LIFT/Powerlifters series were exhibited at The Mayor's Gallery in Boston City Hall and at Boston's Strand Theatre, both sponsored by The Mayor’s Office of Arts & Culture.
+They were also exhibited at the Augusta Savage Gallery in Amherst, MA and other galleries.

 For more information, email Liane Brandon by clicking "contact" below.